symfony/symfony-docs/setup.rst

 ---------------------------------

-A good and recommended security practice is to check from time to time whether your project's dependencies contain any known security vulnerability.
+A good and recommended security practice is to check from time to time whether your project's dependencies contain any known security vulnerabilities.
 You can leverage the `Local PHP Security Checker`_ to do so.

 You can also execute this process regularly to be able to